Live Captions During Roleplay Calls

 Each line typically shows: [Avatar] Speaker name: "Spoken text."

-• Real-time only — The in-call captions show a rolling window (e.g., last 5–8 turns), not the full conversation.
+• The in-call captions show a rolling window (for example, last 5–8 turns), not the full conversation.
 For the complete transcript, use conversation history after the call.

-• Accuracy — Captions are generated by speech-to-text and may occasionally mishear words or names.
-Use them as a guide; if something is critical, confirm verbally.
+• Captions are generated by speech-to-text and may occasionally mishear words or names.
+Use them as a guide.
+If something is critical, confirm verbally.

-• Availability — Live Captions are available for roleplay calls (voice and video) where the product supports them; behavior may vary by workspace or plan.
+• Live Captions are available for roleplay calls (voice and video) where the product supports them.
+Behavior may vary by workspace or plan.

 Example 1: Discovery call — following questions and answers